freesouls-cc/freesouls.cc/_essays/03-howard-rheingold-participative-pedagogy-for-a-literacy-of-literacies.md

 portrait: http://flickr.com/photos/joi/2121483378/
 image: https://farm3.static.flickr.com/2131/2121483378_7ca984334f.jpg
 bio: >
-  Howard Rheingold is a critic and writer; his specialties are on the cultural, social and political implications of modern communication media such as the Internet, mobile telephony and virtual communities (a term he is credited with inventing).
+  Howard Rheingold is a critic, writer, and teacher;
+  his specialties are on the cultural, social and political implications of modern communication media such as the Internet, mobile telephony and virtual communities (a term he is credited with inventing).
   He is the author of The Virtual Community and Smart Mobs.
 source: From Wikipedia, the free encyclopedia
 links:
     - name: website